 Biceps tenodesis has a high success rate, with most people who undergo the procedure reporting less pain, better use of their shoulders, and the ability to return to sports and activities.

 Doctors usually consider biceps tenodesis to be most effective if done within 3 months of the initial injury.
-However, the research indicates that positive outcomes are possible even if the surgery is done later than 3 months after the injury.
+However, the

 Complications after biceps tenodesis are uncommon.
 Over a 3-year period, researchers studied 353 people who had gone through the procedure and found only 2 percent experienced complications.